Skip to main content

 Unresolved Grievances

-• If your grievance remains unresolved after filing with any interdepartmental or university-wide mechanism or committee designed to resolve disputes of faculty members (including AAUP mediation, Human Resources Office: Employee Relations, Ombuds Service) then consult with the Faculty Grievance Committee Chair.
+• If your grievance remains unresolved after filing with any interdepartmental or university-wide mechanism or committee designed to resolve disputes among faculty members (including AAUP mediation, Human Resources Office: Employee Relations, Ombuds Service) then consult with the Faculty Grievance Committee Chair.
 Grievances must be filed no later than six months after the act or omission occurred.

 [1] While this definition is sourced from the Faculty Senate Grievance Committee, other entities in this document may have different definitions of grievance.